 1. Create shared values while respecting cultural differences

 It’s important that your whole team is invested in the same company and team values.
-Whether it’s sharing feedback, taking ownership of issues, or passionate customer focus, shared values will keep your teams aligned and connected regardless of regional differences.
+Whether it’s sharing feedback, taking ownership of issues, or passionate customer focus, shared values will keep your teams aligned regardless of regional differences.
 Bobby Stapleton emphasizes this point:

 “Values and culture are often viewed as a ‘nice to have’ since they don’t tie directly to a metric.
 But having shared values and a shared global mission creates essential cohesion for your business and customer experience.”